monicayan/Deep-Reinforcement-Trading/README.md

 This project is an implementation of Q-learning applied to stock trading.
 The agent uses n-day windows of closing prices to determine the best action at a given time is to buy, sell or sit.

-This is agent is good as predicting peads and troughs in short-term and not very good at making decisions over long-term trends, but is quite good at predicting peaks and troughs.
+This is agent is good as predicting peaks and troughs in short-term and not very good at making decisions over long-term trends, but is quite good at predicting peaks and troughs.